 Storing Your Spices

-Air, heat, light and moisture are the factors that affect the freshness of spices.
+By following a few simple guidelines, you can ensure that every dish you cook is made with fresh, flavorful herbs and spices.
+Air, heat, light, and moisture are the factors that affect the freshness of spices.
 Keeping moisture out of your spices is particularly important.

 To keep your herbs and spices fresh for as long as possible, proper storage is vital.
 Spices should be stored in airtight containers in a dry, dark environment.
 The ideal spice storage environment should have a temperature that’s not only cool but consistent, as fluctuations in temperature can create condensation inside the containers.